 If the application is on the Web, how can I control who makes changes to it?

 The Minnesota Department of Health has assigned each sponsoring institution a user ID and a password, so only people authorized by the sponsoring institution will have access to the application.
-Therefore, no changes can be made to the application by anyone other than the sponsoring institution, and the Minnesota Department of Health will use all available security devices to ensure that no one has access to the application in transit.
+Therefore, no changes can be made to the application by anyone other than the sponsoring institution.
 It is important to note, however, that most data contained in the MERC applications is public data, so after the submission of either a paper or electronic application, the public has access to this data upon request.

-The statute says that for an Advance Practice Nursing program to qualify for the MERC grant they must be sponsored by certain institutions.
+The statute says that for an Advanced Practice Nursing program to qualify for the MERC grant, they must be sponsored by certain institutions.
 Please explain.

-Under a revised statute from the 2003 Legislative session, the eligibility criteria for Advanced Practice Nursing programs was modified requiring that all APN programs be sponsored by the Academic Health Center or Mayo Foundation, or by institutions that are part of the Minnesota State Colleges and Universities System (MnSCU) or members of the Minnesota Private College Council.
-Programs that are not sponsored by eligible institutions are not eligible for funding.
+Under a revised statute from the 2003 Legislative session, the eligibility criteria for Advanced Practice Nursing programs were modified, requiring that all APN programs be sponsored by the University of Minnesota Academic Health Center, Mayo Foundation or institutions that are part of the Minnesota State Colleges and Universities System (MnSCU) or members of the Minnesota Private College Council.
+Programs not sponsored by eligible institutions are not eligible for funding.

 Is a training site with no public program revenue eligible for the MERC Fund?